-We will bring all required technical equipment (ropes, harness, helmet, gear) except for climbing shoes.
+We will bring all the required technical equipment (ropes, harness, helmet, gear) except for climbing shoes.
 If you do not have climbing shoes, we recommend renting them from the ClimbOn store.
 You are very welcome to bring your own gear if you prefer.

 You will need to bring warm layers, a windproof jacket, water, lunch, snacks, and a climbing bullet pack.